Skip to main content

 Lipid and Protein Metabolism Adjustments

 Progesterone’s influence extends deeply into the metabolism of fats and proteins, further shaping the body’s compositional landscape.
-Its primary directive in is to promote the storage of triglycerides in adipose tissue.
+Its primary directive in lipid metabolism is to promote the storage of triglycerides in adipose tissue.
 This is achieved by activating enzymes within fat cells that are responsible for lipogenesis.
 At the same time, progesterone can partially mitigate the increase in blood triglycerides sometimes caused by estrogen, showcasing the intricate balance between these two hormones.

 Regarding protein metabolism, progesterone exhibits a mild catabolic effect.
 This means it can promote the breakdown of protein structures, which results in a measurable increase in urinary nitrogen excretion.
 This process frees up amino acids, the building blocks of protein, making them available for other synthetic processes.
 While seemingly counterintuitive, this metabolic flexibility ensures that essential substrates are always available for the body’s most pressing needs.